Connections-Business-Directory/Connections/README.md

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

+= 8.33 12/06/2018 =
+* NEW: Add support for displaying the original year and years since in the Upcoming List Gutenberg block
+* NEW: Add support for displaying the original year and years since in the `[upcoming_list]` shortcode.
+* TWEAK: Add help text to the Directory block options.

 = 8.32 11/30/2018 =
 * BREAKING CHANGE: Renamed the block namespace.
 If you used the Connections block in WP 5.0-rc1, you'll need to update the block.
 * FEATURE: Introduce the Upcoming List block for the WordPress 5.0 editor.